Artsdata-Crawler

 Use tools like Google Search Console’s Robots Testing Tool or other online robots.txt validators to ensure your configuration is correct.

-1. copy a url with an event on your website
+1. copy the url of an event webpage from on your website

 2. go https://kg.artsdata.ca